eclibesec/domi/README.md

 If the input file is not found, an error message will be displayed.
 If any domain is invalid or cannot be resolved, it will be marked with a red bad -> domain_name.
 License
 This tool was developed by Eclibes Security Labs.
-You are free to use and modify it under the MIT License.
+You are free to use and modify...